 Solution: Make the groups bigger, groups of 4 (possibly 5), I think it’s fair and have two players go through and 2 go into consolation.
 I’m no expert in tournaments but I’m sure we can go to France, Germany or Sweden and model their system.

-First impression, when walking into the hall; uncertainty, small cliques, segregated environment, England coaches casting a shadow from above watching for hours and hours on end, the atmosphere in general was low, ripple effect on player’s performing below par and due to intense pressure the joy felt zapped out of the players.
+The first impression, when walking into the hall; uncertainty, small cliques, segregated environment, England coaches casting a shadow from above watching for hours and hours on end, the atmosphere, in general, was low, ripple effect on player’s performing below par and due to intense pressure the joy felt zapped out of the players.

 I believe in healthy competition and I love to compete but in the hall today it felt like some people are enemies!
 We are blessed to be a part of such a special sport, so let’s remember that it’s a competition of skill, not hatred.

 I had a crazy thought today – why don’t we kick off an event with all players, parents, umpires, and coaches lined up.
 Where everyone quickly shakes each-others hands, prior to the event?
 They do this prior to every football match, players and referees greet each other in friendly terms before the competition kicks off.

 Trust and respect is seemingly lost for TTE